RedstoneMedia/bogo-plus-plus/README.md

 ## Why you should use Bogo++
-- Unlike basic Bogosort, Bogo++ uses a genetic algorithm 🧬 and ist multithreaded 🚀🚀🚀.
+- Unlike basic Bogosort, Bogo++ uses a genetic algorithm 🧬 and is multithreaded 🚀🚀🚀.
 - Bogo++ works best when maximum sorting speed is needed
 - Bogo++ has an easy-to-use Interface